Architecture

 screenshotFull-page PNGpage.pngOnly when render was used.

-networkDeep request/response log from CDP Network.* eventsnetwork.jsonAlways produced when a browser was used; HTTP-only fetches produce a one-entry log.
+networkDeep request/response log from CDP Network.* eventsnetwork.jsonIncluded in the browser default set and produced when requested.
 Optional captured bodies live under network-bodies/.

 consoleConsole eventsconsole.jsonOnly when render was used.